 Each year, there are 180,000 new cases of lung cancer.
 Lung cancer is the leading cause of cancer-related death in the United States, and although exposure to cigarette smoke is the cause in approximately 90% of cases, there is an increasing incidence of lung cancer in non-smokers.

-We consider excellence in surgery for lung cancer to be at the core of the mission of the Thoracic Surgery service at Stanford.
+We consider excellence in surgery for lung cancer to be at the core of the mission of the Thoracic Surgery service at Stanford, located in the San Francisco Bay Area.
 You will be treated at Stanford by thoracic surgeons who are super-specialized in the management of lung cancer and have trained to treat this disease at some of the top thoracic surgery units in the country.
 We work together with oncologists, radiation oncologists, pathologists, and radiologists at the Stanford Cancer Center to provide a comprehensive approach to therapy.
 Our surgeons are surgical lung cancer specialists who are specially trained to perform all of the different types of lung cancer resections that might be required – with the lowest risk and greatest chance of cure.
 Several studies have now demonstrated that risks are lower and cure rates higher when lung cancer procedures are performed by surgeons, such as those at Stanford, who are specialized in these techniques.
 We count among our surgeons some of the most experienced lung cancer surgeons in the San Francisco Bay Area and the country.
 We have also been deemed a "high performing hospital" in lung cancer surgery by U.S. News and World Report.

 Patients with lung cancer usually have a history of cigarette smoking.
 They may complain of persistent cough, recent weight loss, or other symptoms, but they may be totally without symptoms at an early stage.
 A chest X-ray or CT scan of the chest will usually demonstrate a nodule or mass in the lung.
 Such a finding in a smoker, in the absence of signs of infection, should prompt early referral to a thoracic surgeon.
 Sometimes a tissue diagnosis is obtained by bronchoscopy or transthoracic needle biopsy prior to further staging and therapy, but in many cases it is appropriate to proceed directly to surgical procedures with only radiology studies having been completed before surgery.
 This approach often prevents unnecessary delay in providing what we hope will be curative surgical therapy.